peterparkedcar165/minecraft_mod_ideas/README.md

 🍀 Grass: Can regenerate nutrients but not saturation, when on water or sunlight.
 Slowly though.
 When food is at max, not saturation, increase armor.

 👁️ Psychic: Increased Mana Regen, increased Cooldown Reduction, and Effect Rate.
+Footsteps do not alert sculk.

 ❄️ Ice: Immune to Freezing damage, Slowness, and Mining Fatigue.